ucsb-cs16/ucsb-cs16.github.io/_topics/vim.md

 If you want to learn about emacs instead of vim, visit the [Emacs Page](/topics/emacs/) on this website.
 Since this page is about vim, we won't mention emacs further.

+# Why learn vim?

+Many computing professionals consider at least basic knowledge of `vim` to be a necessary "survival skill" when dealing with computing systems:

+* `vim` can be used to make quick changes to files in plain old terminal windows
+* `vim` is available, by default, on many computer systems

+When you are dealing with debugging a problem on a backend system in a real world scenario, that system may or may not have your "favorite editor" installed on it.
+But it probably *will* have `vim`.

+# The six most important things to know how to do in `vim`

 # Quick Reference Guides

 * Vim wiki http://vim.wikia.com/wiki/Category:Getting_started